The Anthology (Deep Purple album)

-The Anthology is a compilation album by the British hard rock band Deep Purple, containing material by Mks I (1968–1969), II (1969–1973), III (1973–1975) and IV (1975–1976) line-ups.
-It was released as a double vinyl album and double-cassette, and included a few previously-unreleased tracks and mixes.
+The Anthology is a compilation album by the English hard rock band Deep Purple, containing material by Mks I (1968–1969), II (1969–1973), III (1973–1975) and IV (1975–1976) line-ups.
+It was released as a double vinyl album and double-cassette, and included a few previously unreleased tracks and mixes.
 The sleeve-notes were written by Chris Charlesworth, author of Deep Purple – The Illustrated Biography.

-This compilation was never re-issued on CD: a 2-CD set, released by EMI in 1991, was also titled 'Anthology', but featured different songs and only previously-released material.
+This compilation was never re-issued on CD: a 2-CD set, released by EMI in 1991, was also titled Anthology, but featured different songs and only previously released material.